presscustomizr/hueman/readme.txt

 See headers of files for further details.

 # Changelog
+= 3.0.12 April 15th 2016  =
+* fixed : social icon default color is back to rgba(255,255,255,0.7)
+* fixed : added back the feedburner rss feed option in customizer > Global Settings > Site Identity
+* fixed : added back the color-footer option in customizer > Global Settings > General Design Options
+* added : performance option to load the not minified front-end stylesheet
+* improved : performance, don't load js/css files that are not needed in a given context, like flexslider and jqueryplayer
+* improved : moved style.css rules in assets/front/css/dev-common.css
+* improved : performance, group front-end stylesheets style.css, responsive.css and font-awesome.css in one single file to reduce the number of http requests
+* improved : some customizer color settings are now changing without refreshing the page
+* updated : Font Awesome updated to the latest version 4.6.1

 = 3.0.11 April 14th 2016  =
 * added translated strings for the customizer
 * added rss social icons, made it the default one
 * fixed hover color for social links not working
 * fixed in customizer, the featured-category visibility when feature posts uncheck
 * improved : safely allow html for the blog heading, subheading and footer copyright
+* changed : customizer style back to wp default for some elements

 = 3.0.10 April 13th 2016  =
 * Moved options from the previous admin option ( Appearance > Theme Options ) to the customizer panel.
 Users settings from a previous version are being preserved an re-used in the customizer.